 While other Ugandans ate rice and chicken (with a lot of pepper), which was what was familiar to taste, I stuck to Egusi soup, Eba, Amala and vegetable.
 A food explorer indeed!

-Infact as I watched cats and dogs survive in one of the rural communities, I realized they were no friends to humans.
+Infact, as I watched cats survive alongside humans in one of the rural communities, I realized they were no friends.
 In the Obuasi community, the cats could not curl around people as they normally do.
 As one passed by me, I tried to touch it, being friendly really, but it sprinted away in fright, probably thinking I wanted it for dinner.
-So even if I explorer food, I did not eat either of those for goodness sake, my Grandma keeps pets and I would like to keep a dog sometime.

 Take for instance nuts- there are cocoa nuts, kola nuts, cashew nuts and tiger nuts (which are meant to make men tigers in bed).
 To show that it is in plenty, often times people eat in what I can describe as a calabash (big dish made of clay).
 In here, the proportions are big and a variety.